 The Bottom Line

 You don't have to let student loans weigh down your credit and your finances.
-Knowing the loopholes -- such as adding new credit to neutralize the weight of high credit utilization -- can help you get a leg up in repairing your credit and sorting out your finances for the future.
+Credit repair and student loan refinancing can help you improve your finances in the future.